Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 As a professional procurement manager, the art of comparing proposals is invaluable.

 This is why you need our Negotiation Course For Procurement Professionals.
-We will teach you every trick and tip in becoming a true legend in the art of comparing proposals.
+We will teach you every trick and tip to become a true legend in the art of comparing proposals.